Two more markets reached price peaks in May

 “With the price appreciation and strong sales occurring over spring and summer, it’s just a matter of months before more than half of the top 300 largest markets in the nation reach or exceed their highest price peaks from eight years ago.
 Full price recovery is critical for homeowners seeking to restore their lost equity after the housing crash, as well as for the economic viability of their communities,” said David Mele, president of Homes.com.

-Southern Markets Lead Recovery in Largest Markets
+Southern Markets Lead Recovery; Midwest Takes Top Spot in Largest Markets Recovery

 Largest Markets Summary:

-Four More Midsize Markets Rebounded in March
+Two More Midsize Markets Rebounded in May

 Midsize Markets by Region and Division: